flyingoctopus/resume/README.md

 ## Overview

-This project dynamically generates a resume written in Ruby as a professional PDF resume and provides an interactive shell for users to explore various functionalities, such as rendering the resume as a PDF, viewing a website, or contacting via email.
-Take a look at [vincent_vanhaaff_resume.rb](vincent_vanhaaff_resume.rb)!
+This project dynamically generates a resume written in Ruby as a professional PDF resume, provides an interactive shell for users to explore various functionalities, and even includes a text adventure game inspired by classic Infocom games like Zork.
+Take a look at [vincent_vanhaaff_resume.rb](vincent_vanhaaff_resume.rb) to see how it all comes together!

 ## Project Structure

-The project consists of three main Ruby files:
+The project consists of several Ruby files, each with a specific purpose:

-- `rubyresume.rb`: The core file that defines the `VincentVanHaaff` class, manages skills, experience, and other resume-related data.
+- `vincent_vanhaaff_resume.rb`: The core file that defines the `VincentVanHaaff` class, managing skills, experience, and other resume-related data.
-- `resume_pdf.rb`: Handles the PDF generation using the `Prawn` library.
+- `support/resume_pdf.rb`: Handles the PDF generation using the `Prawn` library.
-- `interactive_shell.rb`: Provides an interactive command-line interface for users to interact with the resume.
+- `support/interactive_shell.rb`: Provides an interactive command-line interface for users to interact with the resume.
+- `support/text_adventure_game.rb`: A text-based adventure game that lets users explore Vincent's office and interact with the resume content in a playful way.
+- `support/generate_markdown.rb`: Generates a Markdown version of the resume for use as a static website.
+- `support/resume_actions.rb`: Contains shared methods for rendering PDFs, opening links, and other actions used across the application.

 ## Features

 - **Resume PDF Generation**: Generate a PDF version of the resume with the latest data.
 - **Interactive Shell**: Allows users to interact with the resume data through a command-line interface.
+- **Text Adventure Game**: Explore Vincent's office and interact with objects in a text-based game.
+- **Markdown Resume Generation**: Convert the resume data into a Markdown file for use as a static website.
-- **Hyperlinks**: The generated PDF includes clickable links for email and website.
+- **Hyperlinks**: The generated PDF includes clickable links for email, website, and LinkedIn.
 - **Customizable Content**: Easily update skills, experience, and acknowledgements.

 ## Getting Started